Relationships and sex should be fun and enjoyable, with both partners saying ‘yes’!

 The age that you can legally have sex in the UK is 16.
 The age is the same for everyone.

 It is illegal to have sexual activity with someone under 16.
-However, if both partners are under the age of 16, a similar age, and both agree to have sexual activity it is unlikely they will be prosecuted.
-The law is there to protect young people from being pressured into sex.
+But if both partners are under the age of 16 but over the age of 13, of similar age and understanding, and both agree to have sexual activity, they may not be prosecuted.
+This is because he law is there to protect young people from being pressured into sex.

-Crucial: Even if the police decide against prosecution, the young person’s parents or the young person themselves still can.
+Crucial: Even if the police decide against prosecution, the young person’s parents or the young person themselves can still decide to prosecute.

 Children under the age of 13 are given special protection and cannot give consent to any sexual activity.
 Sex with a child under the age of 13 can result in a life sentence in prison.